Window Terminology Guide for Homeowners

 Obscure Glass Glass formed by running molten glass through special rollers.
 These rollers have a pattern on them causing the glass to become patterned and thus obscure.

-One-Wide (1W) The current term used to describe one frame with single or multiple sash or panels.
+One-Wide (1W) A term used to describe one frame with single or multiple sash or panels.

-Operation Our drawings always illustrate the window sash or door panels as if you are looking at it from the exterior.
+Operation Window drawings always illustrate the sash or door panels as viewed from the exterior.
 X means operating, O means stationary.

 OSM Outside Measurement.

 Outswing French Door A French door with panels that swing to the outside.
-One, two, three, or four panel units available as stationary or operating.
+Available in one, two, three, or four panel configurations as stationary or operating units.

-OX The letters OX or XO identify the operation of window or door units as viewed from the exterior.
+OX / XO The letters OX or XO identify the operation of window or door units as viewed from the exterior.
 The letter O stands for stationary while the letter X stands for operating.

-Panel Either the stationary or operator wood frame with glass used on Marvin door products.
+Panel Either the stationary or operator wood frame with glass used on door products.

-Panning A term used to describe the aluminum covering extrusion components (i.e. jambs, sill and head jamb) used for the Clad Magnum Double Hung Replacement System with Panning.
+Panning A term used to describe the aluminum covering extrusion components (jambs, sill, and head jamb) used for replacement window systems.

 Part Stop A strip of wood with weather-stripping attached which prevents air and water infiltration.
 Part stops are commonly found at the head jamb of a double hung unit.